Information for Artists

 - Hand-pulled engravings, lithographs, and etchings are accepted for adjudication, in limited editions of not more than 30, accompanied by Certificates of Authenticity upon delivery.

-- Computer-generated artwork must be entirely original and/or created from the artist’s original work.
-Such work should be entered under the 2D category.
+- Digital artwork must be entirely original and/or created from the artist’s original work.
+Accepted digital artwork must be printed for exhibition.
 Artwork that has been substantially generated by an AI art generator is not eligible.
 Artists considering using an AI art generator in their work should contact the SFAS office prior to submission to discuss potential eligibility issues.

 - The Sooke Fine Arts Show respects the cultural rights of Indigenous Peoples.
 It is requested that artists’ work be culturally appropriate in its content and that artists are authorized to use and can provide proof of permission to use Indigenous motifs/designs in their work.